 I don’t have any photo of this island to show you here, as the bad weather prevented us from sailing there last October.
 However, just google the name and you’ll find many interesting photos of this pristine island.

-Built from the 10th to 15th centuries, these towers belong to the old Champa Kingdom with the height of around 20 meters.
+Built from the 10th to 15th centuries, these towers belong to the old Champa Kingdom with a height of around 20 meters.
 Decorations from the towers took inspirations from old tales in Hinduism.
-If you have been to Angkor Wat in Cambodia, you might feel a sense of Siem Riep here when visiting these two towers in Quy Nhon.
+If you have been to Angkor Wat in Cambodia, you might feel a sense of Siem Riep here when visiting these two towers in Quy Nhon Vietnam.

 Practicalities: Travel to Quy Nhon

 How to get to Quy Nhon?

 We arrived at Phu Cat Airport in Quy Nhon after a one-hour flight from Hanoi.
 There are daily flights to Quy Nhon from Hanoi and HCM, operated by Vietnam Airlines, Vietjet Air and Jetstar Airways.
 From Phu Cat Airport, you can take a shuttle bus directly to the center of Binh Dinh with the price of 50 000 vnd per ticket.
 Just go out of the airport checkout area and there will be people coming to fetch you to the shuttle bus.
 Remember to note down the pickup address of this shuttle bus in Quy Nhon center for your return trip back to the airport.